How many times have you advised clients that the classic 70% to 80% income

 you may tack on an amount for anticipated health care expenses.
 For example, one

-found that most people will spend $190,000 just on health care in
+study found that most people will spend $190,000 just on health care in

 retirement.
 So you might simply add this amount to the client’s savings goal.